pixilie/destructeur-2-mots/README.md

 - `assets`: Assets used in the project (images, datasets, models...)
 - `build`: Compiled objects & executables
 - `docs`: Documentation (reports, documents...)
-- `helpers`: Complementary programs we used
 - `include`: Header files
 - `src`: Source code
-- `tests`: Unit tests

 ## Build
 - `make`          → builds everything (except the tests) in build/, then start the main program.
-- `make test`     → builds build/test from src/*.c + tests/*.c, then runs it.
-Results can be found in tests/result.
 - `make clean`    → cleans everything.

 ## Documents